tttinh/frontendmentor_002/README.md

 ### What I learned

 Create a button that when users hover on it will make it become outline.
 At first, I used the `border` property.
 But then, I realized this property will make the parent container change its size when I hover the button.
-Finally, I found `outline` property can help me. :D
+Finally, I found `outline` property can help me.
+But once again, this solution only works on Firefox and it failed on Edge :(.

+Thanks for the comment of @aUnicornDev on Frontendmentor. `box-shadow` for the rescue!!!

 ```css
 .btn {